arethetypeswrong/arethetypeswrong.github.io/README.md

 - More thorough explanations of problems
 - Detect `export default` issues
-- Analyze a local tarball from `npm pack`
 - Official TypeScript module documentation to link to

 Some other ideas:

 - Use unpkg or something so it uses less data
 - Generate a downloadable reproduction of a problem
-- Suggest solutions
+- Analyze traces and failed lookup locations to suggest fixes

 ## Contributing